herbie-fp/odyssey/DEVELOPMENT.md

 * Before each release, the Herbie demo server should be updated to match the version Odyssey was developed against (usually just main).

 * The FPTaylor server is a simple Node server that uses Express to handle requests. **Its only argument is the port it should run on.**
-Upon request, it runs FPTaylor in a shell.
+Upon request, it executes FPTaylor in a shell.
 Care was taken to prevent command injection.
 The FPBench server has the same structure as the FPTaylor server.